This page aims to provide information and useful links in relation to applying for the following courses at university level:

-Additionally, not all universities will have the same entry requirements so please do check in advance what that specific university needs.
+Additionally, not all universities will have the same entry requirements, please do check in advance what each specific university needs.

 In order to strengthen your chances as a candidate it is a good idea to look at some opportunities for work experience within the relevant field.
-Whether this be through paid employment or volunteering; the experience itself will not only enhance your UCAS application but will provide a foundation for you to build your skills in the sector.
-It will enable you to see how your character and work ethic survive in a real life setting; putting your theory into practice.
+This can be through paid employment or volunteering.
+The experience itself will not only enhance your UCAS application but will provide a foundation for you to build your skills in the sector.
+It will enable you to see how your character and work ethic survive in a real life setting.
 You can look around your local area or beyond!

-If you apply to Dentistry some universities will ask for a National entry test to be completed where others may not so you will need to double check this.
+- If you apply to Dentistry some universities will ask for a national entry test to be completed and others may not: do check.

-For Veterinary Science you are not usually required to take any of the National tests however some universities may have their own version of an admissions test so best to check.
+- For Veterinary Science you are not usually required to take any of the national tests however some universities may have their own version of an admissions test:again it is best to check.

-Now, which test is required for each of the three courses or if any test is required at all, is dependent on the university that you wish to apply to, so it is important to check in advance either on the university website or call the admissions team to clarify what the entry requirements are.
+Which test is required for each of the three courses, or if any test is required at all, is dependent on the university that you wish to apply to.
+This makes it really important to check in advance either on the university website or by telephoning the admissions team to clarify what the entry requirements are.
 Make sure you find out this information a few months before the application deadline as the tests may have specific dates.
 It is generally advised to take as many practice tests online as possible so you understand the content, the kinds of questions and the time constraints.
-Check out this site for preparation.
+Check out this site for help with preparation.

 You will have to write a personal statement to accompany your application and the fact that it has a 4000 character limit can often be challenging!
-We have created a resource on the website here which provides detail on how to write one with an accompanying mindmap and worksheet!
+We have created a resource here providing some writing tips which has an accompanying mindmap and worksheet!
 Also check out this blogpost here which highlights 10 top tips for specifically the above applications!

 You will need a reference to go with your application.
-If you are applying through a school or college then the teachers will write references for you and the member of the team who looks at the applications will collate them together and add them before your application is sent off.
+If you are applying through a school or college then the teachers will write references for you and these will be associated with your application and sent off.

 - 7. Sending off the application

-If you are a student at a school or college; don’t forget you will need to allow time for a member of staff to read through your application before it is sent off!
+If you are a student at a school or college don’t forget you will need to allow time for a member of staff to read through your application before it is sent off!
 Do let the member of staff who will be checking UCAS applications know in advance that you plan to apply to one of the above choices.
 If possible let them know before the summer holidays and then again at the start of the academic year so they are simultaneously able to prepare.
 These applications can often have extra steps which may take longer.
-So please do not ask your teacher to send it off at 5.55pm on the 15th of October!
+So please do not ask your teacher to send it off at 17.55 on the 15th of October!
 Making a timely submission means that UCAS should receive the application.

-Most Medical, Dentistry or Veterinary Science/Medicine courses require you to attend a face-to-face interview as the staff want to get to know their applicant.
-They also want to see how you deal with pressure so preparation is vital at this stage.
-Firstly you need to be able to talk about every aspect of your personal statement in detail and elaborate on points where you were not able to on paper due to word constraints.
+Most Medical, Dentistry or Veterinary Science/Medicine courses require you to attend a face-to-face interview.
+They want to see how you deal with pressure and so preparation is vital at this stage.
+Firstly you need to be able to talk about every aspect of your personal statement, in detail, and elaborate on points where you were not able to on paper due to word constraints.
 You can also look at practice questions; more detail on how to prepare for an interview can be found at these sites: Medical, Dentisty and Veterinary Science/Medicine.